operator-framework/operator-controller/README.md

 1. To install catalogd, navigate to the [releases](https://github.com/operator-framework/catalogd/releases/) page, and follow the install instructions included in the release you want to install.

-1. Create a `Catalog` object that points to the OperatorHub Community catalog by running the following command:
+1. Create a `ClusterCatalog` object that points to the OperatorHub Community catalog by running the following command:

     ```sh
     $ kubectl apply -f - << EOF
     apiVersion: catalogd.operatorframework.io/v1alpha1
-    kind: Catalog
+    kind: ClusterCatalog
     metadata:
       name: operatorhubio
     spec: